Poor, Henry Varnum

 Collection Summary: An interview of Henry Varnum Poor conducted in 1964, by Harlan Phillips, for the Archives of American Art

-Biographical/Historical Note: Henry Varnum Poor (1887-1970) was a painter, mural painter, and educator in New York, N.Y.
+Biographical/Historical Note: Henry Varnum Poor (1887-1970) was a painter, mural painter, and educator in New York, New York.

 This interview conducted as part of the Archives of American Art's New Deal and the Arts project, which includes over 400 interviews of artists, administrators, historians, and others involved with the federal government's art programs and the activities of the Farm Security Administration in the 1930s and early 1940s.